-From nurses and teachers to MPs – to celebrate Public Service Day, we profile some of the women doing brilliant work in the civil service and public sector
+From nurses and teachers to MPs – to celebrate International Women's day, we profile some of the women doing brilliant work in the civil service and public sector

 These incredible women are supporting their local communities, advocating for better representation in their sectors, campaigning for better schooling and much, much more.

 Encouraging community spirit: Annette Smith, Morecambe Food Bank manager